MuhammadRRahman/Intrinsic-Interface-and-Fractal-Dimension/README.md

 <b>intrinsic.in</b> : input file to reproduce the data.
 Steps:
-1. Run in NVT ensemble with INTRINSIC_INTERFACE turned OFF (to speed up the process).
+1. Initially, run in NVT ensemble with INTRINSIC_INTERFACE turned OFF (to speed up the process).
-2. Run NVE ensembles with INTRINSIC_INTERFACE turned OFF (to speed up the process).
+2. Using the final state of step 1 as restart file, run NVE ensembles with INTRINSIC_INTERFACE turned OFF (to speed up the process) for sufficient amount of steps.
 3. Using the final state of step 2 as restart file, run NVE ensemble with INTRINSIC_INTERFACE turned ON.
-When this option is turned on, the MPI topology should be 1x1x1.
-4. The data generated with INTRINSIC_INTERFACE turned ON were used for the surface stress analysis.
+When this option is turned on, the MPI topology should be 1x1x1.Data generated with INTRINSIC_INTERFACE turned ON were used for the surface stress analysis.

 <b>NetworkMaps.py</b> : generates the stress network maps at the intrinsic surface with moelcular positions overlaid.